johnnestebann/langravel/README.md

 **It supports route caching out of the box.**

-Before, I was using [mcamara/laravel-localization ](https://github.com/mcamara/laravel-localization) to handle this, but I really really needed route caching to work.
-So, I created this package and simplified the whole setup and integration process.
+This package simplified the whole setup and integration process about localization.

-Whatever `mcamara/laravel-localization` package can do, Loki can do too, but better.
+Whatever `mcamara/laravel-localization` package can do, Langravel can do too, but better.

 ### Features